Great Lakes Fishery and Ecosystem Restoration (GLFER) Program, Section 506 on the Water Resources Development Act of 2000, as amended

 Located in the Southeast corner of Cook County within Burnham, Illinois, one mile south of Chicago and one mile west of the Indiana State Line.
 Burnham Prairie is a 93-acre site of which 80-acres are a State of Illinois Nature Preserve owned by the Forest Preserve District of Cook County.

-The project restores 93 acres of marsh, sedge meadow, savanna, wet prairie and wet-mesic prairie.
+The project restored 93 acres of marsh, sedge meadow, savanna, wet prairie, and wet-mesic prairie.
 The site's hydrology has been restored with the construction of a berm to prevent floodwaters from impacting groundwater-fed wetlands.
 The incorporation of soil amendments in conjunction with the reduction of floodwaters reduces the deposition and retention of excessive nutrients.
-Additional restoration measures included the removal of invasive species, clearing invasive trees and shrubs within degraded prairies, prescribed burns, seeding and planting plugs of native species, and the installation of fencing.
-This project builds upon the America’s Great Outdoors Initiative which is to protect and restore our lands and waters and provide places for Americans to experience the great outdoors.
+Additional restoration measures included the removal of invasive species, clearing invasive trees and shrubs within degraded prairies, prescribed burns, seeding and planting plugs of native species, and installing fencing.
+This project builds upon the America’s Great Outdoors Initiative which is to protect and restore our lands and waters, and provide places for Americans to experience the great outdoors.

 *This project was partially funded with Great Lakes Restoration Initiative (GLRI) funds.

-PROJECT HIGHLIGHT: Northern Adder’s Tongue Fern is a rare fern and large populations were found after removing invasive species during the first year of the contract.
-This fern has not been seen at the site for over a decade.
+The rare North Adder’s Tongue Fern was found after clearing and invasive species removal during the first year of the contract.
+This fern was not seen at the site for over five years prior to this.

-A five-year construction contract was awarded in September 2011 and completed in fall 2016.
+A five-year construction contract was awarded in June 2011, and construction was completed in June 2016.